Quant Sell Ratings

 However, please note that past performance is not a guarantee of future results.

 • Seeking Alpha’s ‘Strong Sell and Sell’ ratings are compared to the S&P 500 Total Return Index.
-The below portfolio statistics reflect the period from 31 December 2009 to 31 December 2021.
+The below portfolio statistics reflect the period from Jan 2010 to Aug 2024.

 • Seeking Alpha's trading algorithm is derived from our Quant Ratings and Factor Grades.